Parable of the Renegades

 Lucas was hardly amused.

+"Here you go, Lucas.”
 Rio narrowed her eye as she opened her mouth a little to emphasize what she wanted Lucas to do.
+“Say, 'Ahn~'"

 His response was to stubbornly seal his mouth shut, thinking how such an act would be a blow to his pride.
 Rio tried to resist the urge at first, but she was eventually provoked to tease Lucas by repeatedly jabbing the raw fish onto his lips and forcing him to “kiss” it.

 She wasn't wrong.
-They were dining in a private room if Lucas was in need of a reminder.
-It took a bit of self-forcing but after considering Rio’s words, Lucas gave in and his jaws snatched the sashimi off the chopsticks.
+They were dining in a private room if Lucas needed a reminder.
+It took a bit of self-forcing, but after considering Rio’s words, Lucas gave in and his jaws snatched the sashimi off the chopsticks.

 The moment his taste buds first sampled the goods, Lucas’ ghostly eyes sparkled with new life.
 His lips curled in like his mouth was trying to swallow itself.

-Just like the raw cuts of salmon he tried back in Rio’s house, he was astonished at how his teeth were able to cut through the mellow flesh almost like it was non-existent.
-The texture was nice and all, but it wasn’t the main attraction and he was certain everyone else would agree.
+Just like the raw cuts of salmon he tried back in Rio’s house, he was astonished at how his teeth were able to cut through the mellow flesh, almost like it was non-existent.
+The texture was nice and all, but it wasn’t the main attraction.
+He was certain everyone else would agree.

 The actual taste… was on a whole another level.
 He never thought such an exquisite taste could exist!

 The slice of raw fish meat slid around the insides of his mouth, rubbing its rich flavor everywhere and exciting even the parts that were incapable of tasting.
-Everywhere it went, a strange sort of paralysis followed.
-Lucas found it difficult to chew after the first few tries but it was hardly an issue as the moisture of the meat allowed it to easily go down his throat.
+A strange sort of paralysis was left behind everwhere it went.
+Lucas found it difficult to chew after the first few tries, but it was hardly an issue as the moisture of the meat allowed it to slide down his throat.

-Rio held back on laughing with a hand blocking her mouth.
+Rio held back her laughter with a hand blocking her mouth.
 “Judging by how funny you look right now, I assume this means it was good?”